styxlab/gatsby-theme-try-ghost/gatsby-theme-try-ghost/plugins/gatsby-transformer-rehype/README.md

-# gatsby-transformer-remark
+# gatsby-transformer-rehype

-Parses Markdown files using [Remark](http://remark.js.org/).
+Parses HTML files and GrapghQL nodes using [rehype](https://github.com/rehypejs/rehype/).

 ## Install

-`npm install --save gatsby-transformer-remark`
+`npm install --save gatsby-transformer-rehype`

 ## How to use